rjamoussi/supply_chain_python_practical/README.md

 This data set contains the initial proposed plan to meet demand from 2025-2030.
 This is the plan that needs to be vetted for feasibility and mitigating actions.
 This data set contains the following columns:
    -  Asset: The asset slated to fill the order.
    -  proj_id: The order to be put on the asset.

-**Please be sure to submit your solution to Anthony Del Russo [anthony.del.russo@merck.com](mailto:anthony.del.russo@merck.com?subject=Code_Submission) either in the form of a Zip file or a link to a GitHub page.**